lgminh/Notes/setup_jupyter_ubuntu.md

     -If you want to run **notebook in background**, first install **nohup** then run `nohup jupyter notebook -p <port> &`.
     - Open web browser and try accessing `localhost:<jupyter_port>` to check if jupyter is running or not.

-## Set up Jupyter behind Nginx as Proxy Server
+# Set up Jupyter behind Nginx as Proxy Server
 - This instruction is considered to be followed if you set up Jupyter behind **Nginx as Proxy Server**.

 	-  Install Nginx

+	-  Install Jupyter

 	-  Create `/etc/nginx/con.d/<your_file_name>.conf`

 	- Set the [server block](https://www.digitalocean.com/community/tutorials/understanding-nginx-server-and-location-block-selection-algorithms)  in your created file.
 To apply this config, first you must use **Nginx HTTP** and **Nginx HTTPS** firewall rule by running `ufw allow 'Nginx HTTP'` and `ufw allow 'Nginx HTTPS'`.